-Each student will present three in-course papers, a final synthesis paper of 5,000 words, and attend an evaluation meeting.
+Each student will present three in-course papers, a final synthesis paper of 5,000 words, and attend a review meeting.
 A limited number of students may make a class presentation in place of one of their in-course papers.

 The aim of this course is to explore the question of Saint John Paul in Tertio Millennio Adveniente, his encyclical of 1994: “to what extent has the Word of God become more fully the soul of theology and the inspiration of the whole of Christian living.”